AREVD/AREVD/README.md

 ## Running the GUI:
 Running the GUI involves filling in a set of parameters.
-1. Download and save the Dicom files of the CT scans to your computer.
+1. Download and save the DICOM files of the CT scans to your computer.
 2. Examine the CT scans on a medical image viewing software such as Mango viewing software.
 If there are multiple series, choose the series corresponding to the correct window to examine the ventricles.

 **Important Note: The right and left sides refer to a surgeon's view of the EVD procedure.**